Borgiaz/Car-Sales/README.md

 # Car-Sales
-You have been hired by SwiftAuto Traders, a chain of car dealerships, as a data scientist.
-Your first task is to analyze car sales and profits for each dealer.
-You need to create some visualizations and present them as a dashboard/report to your regional manager for better understanding on car sales and profits for each dealer.
+I have been hired (as part of a study simulation) by SwiftAuto Traders, a chain of car dealerships, as a Data Scientist.

+The goal is to analyze car sales and profits across different dealers to provide better insights for management.